DaedalicEntertainment/lua-coding-conventions/README.md

 2.6. _Do not use special characters such as hyphens (-) in symbol names._

+2.7. _Use PascalCase for file names._

+2.8. _Use camelCase for folder names._

 ## 3. Classes

 3.1.
 Class names (or at least metatables representing classes) are mixed case (BankAccount).